Nathalie Rose Barr Award

 Our Nathalie Rose Barr postgraduate PhD awards were set up as the result of a generous legacy in 1996.
 The three-year grants are aimed at encouraging the development of talented, highly-motivated young scientists in the field of spinal cord repair, in both clinical and basic science research environments.

-We have funded over 40 student awards under this grant, here are the 2018 awards.
+We have funded over 40 student awards under this grant.
+Here are the two latest awards.

 Improving hand function via a wearable electronic device